ExarcaFidalgo/MCKG-A-Community-Driven-Knowledge-Graph-on-Medieval-Charters/README.md

   * _Shexer_ extracts Shape Expressions from the RDF datasets for validation and EntitySchema construction.
   * _WikibaseIntegration_ loads into the MCKG core entities and properties of the data model, as well as the processed datasets in CSV format.
 * _csv_ contains the csv files used in _WikibaseIntegration_.
 Those with the prefix _wikibase_import_dataset_ are an output of CSVGenerator.
-* _shapes_ stores both Shape Expressions extracted by _sheXer_ and the resulting EntitySchemas, available as well in the MKCG for validation.
+* _shapes_ stores both Shape Expressions extracted by _sheXer_ and the resulting EntitySchemas, available as well in the MCKG for validation.
 * _sparql_ includes all SPARQL queries used for generating statistics as well as the queries corresponding to the application examples.
 Those are also available as examples in the MCKG Query Service.
 * _NER_ contains RoBERTa NER outputs, used as support for community contributions.